TLDR? This shoe was awesome for its time – check out the Powerlift 3.0 now

-I’ll start this off by putting it plainly: I am an Adidas fan.
-I have never had a bad experience with their products and the Powerlift 2.0 is no exception to that.
-These are light weight and have the wide, raised base you would expect from a lifting shoe.
+I’ll state my bias here: I am an Adidas fan.
+I have never had a bad experience with their shoes and the Adidas Powerlift 2.0 is no exception.

 If your ankle mobility is lacking you should have no issues using these shoes as the heel height is great.